mrikh/AsyncDataFetch/README.md

 Pull to refresh the "Home Screen".
 After the "Home Screen" just click on a cell to open the detailed view where you will see a "+" button.
 Click on it to show more options.
 One of the buttons downloads **all** the images and other two cancel the downloading of images the smaller two `UIImageView`

 ![alt tag](https://media.giphy.com/media/3o7bu7llrIVkwKEnao/giphy.gif)

+(Sorry about the plain UI, I'm a bit creatively challenged)